SviataslauS/secure-storage/README.md

 This is a simple Koa application for securely storing and retrieving data using a PostgreSQL database.
 It includes Docker Compose files to set up the application and database easily.

-> **_NOTE:_** App endpoints have key as a parameter.
-The key length is dependent on the algorithm.
-In this case we use aes-128-cbc, so key length is 16 bytes (128 bits).

 ## Prerequisites

 Before running the application, ensure you have the following prerequisites installed on your system: